Frequently Asked Questions

 Are there curfews in University Residences?

 No, there are no curfews.
 Residents are not required to be in their rooms at any time.
-However, guests of the opposite gender are required to be out of individual student rooms as well as out of a student's apartment by midnight on Sunday through Thursday nights and 2:00 a.m. on Friday and Saturday nights.
+However, guests of the opposite sex are required to be out of individual student rooms as well as out of a student's apartment by 2:00 a.m. nightly.
+Opposite sex guests are not allowed back into the halls until 10:00 a.m.

 Are there people to help me move into the residence halls?

-Yes, during first-year student move-in, there are members of Father Dease’s Move-In Crew who will be available in all first-year student buildings to assist with moving in items.
+Yes, during first-year student move-in, there are members of President Sullivan's Move-In Crew who will be available in all first-year student buildings to assist with moving in items.

 Which residence halls have air conditioning?